-Radiofrequency ablations (RFA) attack tumors spreading to other vital organs like the kidneys and the lungs.
+Radiofrequency ablations (RFA) attack tumors that spread to other vital organs like the kidneys and the lungs.
 In this procedure, radiofrequency waves eliminate the tumors with heat.
-An opposite process called cryoablation freezes the tumors instead.
+An opposite process called cryoablation freezes the tumors.

-The downside to these treatments is that they may not yield the same results for everyone.
+The downside to these treatments is they might not yield the same results for everyone.
 In other words, there’s still a chance that some tumors might remain for some people.

 The following treatments, however, make use of radiation instead of the knife…

 Brachytherapy is a minimally invasive method that makes use of radioactive substances.
-A trained professional places these substances directly into the affected area.
-These procedures can be either low dose, high dose, or as permanent implants.
+During the procedure, a trained professional places the substances directly into the affected area.
+These procedures can be either low-dose, high-dose, or permanent implants.

-There is limited information available that affirms brachytherapy’s efficacy.
-However, some studies have discovered that it could be a promising treatment for different types of cancer.
+There is limited information available that affirms brachytherapy’s efficacy, but some studies have discovered it could be a promising treatment for different types of cancer.
 Specifically, it has been shown to diminish the growth of cancer cells.